algilliland/ovt-data-pipeline/Addtl_instruct.md

 **Creating a New Preprocessor**

 Most likely you will have to create a new preprocessor for each dataset you are integrating, so that you can create the unique mapping from the input data to the expected configuration.
-The easiest way to do this is to create a PreProcessor that inherits from the AbstractPreProcessor.
-The AbstractPreprocesser contains the functionality to initialize the preprocessor, run the preprocessor, and basic IO.
-It is initialized with the input directory, output directory and sets the output file as data.csv in the output directory.
+The easiest way to do this is to create a `PreProcessor` that inherits from the `AbstractPreProcessor`.
+The `AbstractPreprocesser` contains the functionality to initialize the preprocessor, run the preprocessor, and basic IO.
+It is initialized with the input directory, output directory and sets the output file as `data.csv` in the output directory.
 The run method will check to see if the output directory exists and if it does not, it will create it.
 Then it will write the column headers to the csv, these are the labels you have placed in your headers list.
-The next call in run is to process_data, which is not implemented in the AbstractPreprocessor.
+The next call in run is to process_data, which is not implemented in the `AbstractPreprocessor`.
 You must implement process_data in your preprocessor so that your unique data can be formatted.
 Your process_data method needs to read your data, map the selected trait from each record to the expected column and it writes your data.
-See Pandas documentation for help using the read/write calls (read_csv/to_csv).
+See Pandas documentation for help using the read and write calls which correspond to read_csv and to_csv.

 There are a few different points that must be updated so that the new ontology and data set are able to be processed.
-In process/config.py, the DEFAULT_HEADERS must be updated.
-These default headers are the columns that will be selected for if headers are not specified in the abstract preprocessor.py.
+In `process/config.py`, the DEFAULT_HEADERS must be updated.
+These default headers are the columns that will be selected for if headers are not specified in the abstract `preprocessor.py`.

 If you follow the shown usage for multiprocessing you should run into no issues with having multiprocessing in your preprocessor.
 When dealing with large data sets, it is vital to enable multiprocessing in order to take advantage of all CPUs available.
 As long as your environment is set to use the recommended python version 3.5.1, you should not run into any issues.

 ## Step Two: Triplifier
+The readme provides an overview of the Triplifier step.
+See point 2 of [ppo's Running the pipeline](https://github.com/biocodellc/ppo-data-pipeline/blob/master/README.md#running-the-pipeline).
+Additionally, the configuration files are well described in the readme.

+However, it is important to note that there is a configuration file, `ovt-data-pipeline/config` that contains some of the configuration files discussed and some files are in the specific project folder, `ovt-data-pipeline/projects/project_name`.
+The file placement for ovt-pipeline follows the placement shown in the most recent project in ppo-datapipeline, the herbarium project.

 ## Step Three: Reasoning